opstrace/opstrace/docs/references/configuration.md

     zone_suffix: a
 ```

-Note: the example above shows the defaults.
+The example above shows the defaults.

 **Note:**
 we develop and test mainly with `region` set to `us-west2`.